learningcoding-pixel/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `RelayCoach` and the **Actor** is the `Coach`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Assign Training Plan**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+1. Coach chooses to assign a training plan to an athlete
+2. RelayCoach requests for athlete details
+3. Coach selects athlete and enters training plan details
+4. RelayCoach requests for confirmation
+5. Coach confirms
+6. RelayCoach assigns training plan to athlete and shows success message

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 3a.
+RelayCoach detects missing or invalid details.

+    * 3a1.
+RelayCoach requests correction of details.
+    * 3a2.
+Coach updates information.

+      Use case resumes from Step 4.

+**Use case: Tag Athlete**

+**MSS**

+1. Coach chooses to tag an athlete
+2. RelayCoach requests tag information
+3. Coach enters the tag (e.g., "sprinter", "injured", "U18", etc.)
+4. RelayCoach requests for confirmation
+5. Coach confirms
+6. RelayCoach assigns tag and updates athlete profile and shows success message

    Use case ends.

+**Extensions**

 * 3a.
-The given index is invalid.
+Tag already exists.

     * 3a1.
-AddressBook shows an error message.
+RelayCoach suggests reusing the existing tag.
+    * 3a2.
+Coach confirms or creates a new tag.

+      Use case resumes from Step 4.

+**Use case: View Team Dashboard**

+**MSS**

+1. Coach chooses to view team dashboard
+2. RelayCoach requests which team to display
+3. Coach selects a team
+4. RelayCoach retrieves athlete profiles, training progress, and tags
+5. RelayCoach Displays the dashboard summary with filters (e.g., by tag, training status, etc.)

+   Use case ends.

+**Extensions**

+* 2a.
+Coach has no teams created yet.

+    * 2a1.
+RelayCoach prompts to create a team first.

-      Use case resumes at step 2.
+      Use case resumes from Step 3.

-*{More to be added}*

 ### Non-Functional Requirements